Entanglement and apparent thermality in simulated black holes: Introduction

-Here, we consider a chiral spin-chain model \cite{Horner_Thesis, Horner_hallam_Pachos_2023, Horner_et_al_2023, Daniel_Hallam_Horner_Pachos_2024} that, in its continuum limit, due to the emergence of an effective Lorentz invariance in its low-energy limit, describes a theory of Dirac fermions in a curved space-time geometry.
+Here, we consider a chiral spin-chain model \cite{Horner_Thesis, Horner_hallam_Pachos_2023, Horner_et_al_2023, Daniel_Hallam_Horner_Pachos_2024} that, in its continuum limit, due to the emergence of an effective Lorentz invariance in its low-energy limit, describes a theory of non-interacting Dirac fermions in a curved space-time geometry.
 This Lorentz invariance is naturally broken at the length scales of the spin-chain's lattice spacing as a consequence of the model's non-linear dispersion relation.
 We calculate the density of states of the fermion zero-modes in various sub-regions of the space-time describing a (1+1)-dimensional black hole, which is finite as a consequence of the non-linear dispersion relation \cite{Volovik_2001, Huhtala_Volovik_2002, Volovik_2003, Corley_Jacobson_1996, Corley_Jacobson_1998, Corley_1998, Corley_Jacobson_1999, Jacobson_Parentani_2007}.
-By assuming that the fermions inside the black hole are in thermal equilibrium at the Hawking temperature $T_H$, the density of states can be used to compute the entropy of the fermion zero modes across different regions of the black hole space-time.
+By assuming that the fermions inside the black hole are well described by a thermal state at the Hawking temperature, the density of states can be used to compute the entropy of the fermion zero-modes across different regions of the black hole space-time.
 This includes the interior, where the entropy diverges logarithmically as the lattice spacing approaches zero~\cite{Holzhey_1994, Vidal_Latorre_Kitaev_2003, Calabrese_Cardy_2004}, as well as the exterior.